II.

 1. **SDK harness/plugin setup integration** uses `babysitter harness:install` and `babysitter harness:install-plugin`.

-2. **Agent-mux plugin/session E2E** starts an agent session through `agent-mux` and verifies plugin behavior inside that session.
+2. **Adapters plugin/session E2E** starts an agent session through `adapters` and verifies plugin behavior inside that session.

-`babysitter-agent` runtime E2E is a third path and is covered in [Agent Mux And Runtime E2E](./agent-mux-and-runtime-e2e.md).
+`agent-platform` runtime E2E is a third path and is covered in [Agent Adapter And Runtime E2E](./adapters-and-runtime-e2e.md).
 It must not require `harness:install` or `harness:install-plugin` steps.

 ## Path A: SDK Harness And Plugin Setup

 This path tests the SDK install surfaces.
-It does not prove that `babysitter-agent` can run a process.
+It does not prove that `agent-platform` can run a process.

 ```bash